 Subby is an Android app that lists your subscriptions, the associated monthly charges and what credit card is billed for each one.
 You can add an unlimited number of subscriptions to the list.
 The app lists a grand total of your monthly charges, and you can have it alert you when bills are due.
 You can back up your subscriptions to the cloud using a Google Drive account.

 Cost: Free, but you’ll have to put up with display ads.
 An ad-free version costs $2.99.

 While it’s not an app but a web-based service, Trim looks through your bank or credit card records to find recurring subscription charges, and it can then cancel any unused subscriptions for you.
 It can also be used to negotiate lower utility bills on your behalf and find better deals on insurance.

 The way Trim works is users either upload a photo of a bill or connect their bank account or credit card.
 Trim then reviews the charges and provides users with savings recommendations.
 According to Trim’s website, it has negotiated more than 800,000 bills for its users.

 Cost: Trim doesn’t charge you for canceling your subscriptions, but does charge a lump sum of 15 percent of the amount the service saves you annually for successful bill negotiation.
 (You won’t be charged anything if no savings are generated.)

 Availability: Trim isn’t available through Google Play or the Apple App Store.
 You can sign up using Google or Facebook logins, or you can enroll on the Trim website with an email address.

 You downloaded an app to manage your subscriptions, now what?

 An app that provides a comprehensive list of your digital subscriptions can help make you aware of any that you’re no longer using, and it can save you the time of combing through your bank or credit card statements.
-Many are user friendly and free of charge, and some come with additional money management features for a nominal fee.
+Many are user-friendly and available free of charge, while some come with additional money management features for a nominal fee.